keystonejs/keystone-classic/docs/Getting Started/Setting-Up/part-3.md

 $ npm install --save pug
 ```

-Finally, add a line to tell Keystone where you plan to define your routes:
+Finally, add a line after your model imports to tell Keystone where you plan to define your routes. :

 ```javascript
 keystone.set('routes', require('./routes'));